sam-amirpoor/pulsewatch/docs/01-project-overview.md

 The project is currently under active development.

-Development follows an incremental roadmap, where features are implemented gradually while maintaining clean architecture and comprehensive documentation.
+Development follows an incremental roadmap, where features are implemented gradually while maintaining maintaining a modular and maintainable codebase.
 ---

 # Future Plans